 1. Book Value

-The public stock markets assess valuation to every company’s shares being traded.
-This provides a basis for determining the value of your company, particularly when compared to companies similar to yours.
-This method usually looks at the last twelve months (commonly referred to as LTM) and next twelve months (NTM) of revenue and Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA):
+This method usually looks at the last twelve months (LTM) and next twelve months (NTM) of revenue and Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).

-A valuation expert would input your company’s performance and projected performance next to the average multiples in each category and come up with an estimated value in each category.
-Then, the expert would determine a weighted average for the four different estimates and arrive at a valuation of between $8 and $10.8 million for this method.
-We’ll use $9.5 million for our example.
+A valuation expert would input your company’s performance and projected performance next to the average multiples in each category and develop an estimated value in each category.
+Then, the expert would determine a weighted average for the four different estimates and arrive at a valuation.

 3. Transaction Comparables

 The next approach looks at recent transactions of similar companies to yours to derive a value for your business.
 It is often used for businesses that are not yet public.

 Transaction comparables are used in determining a company’s value in a variety of ways.
 They can be used to value a business by looking at similar transactions that have taken place in the past.
 This information can be used to evaluate a company by looking at factors such as the price-to-earnings ratio, the price-to-sales ratio, and the price-to-cash-flow ratio.
 Transaction comparables can also be used to value a business by looking at the market value of the business assets.

 While the first three methods for determining a company’s value focus mostly or entirely on historical performance, the discounted cash-flow method is almost solely driven by the projected performance into the long-term.
 It's a measure of future cash flows that are discounted to present value; it can be challenging to implement if you don't have good visibility into the future.